paysuper/paysuper-docs/api-reference/content/main.md

 # Introduction

-The PaySuper API is organized around REST.
+The Unlimint Game Services API is organized around REST.
 Our API is designed to have predictable, resource-oriented URLs and to use HTTP response codes to indicate API errors.
 We use built-in HTTP features, like HTTP verbs, which can be understood by off-the-shelf HTTP clients.
 JSON will be returned in all responses from the API, including errors.

 All API requests must be made over **HTTPS**.